 From Rikavačko Jezero I followed a macadam road to Katun Krivodoljski and went further up until I found a nice place to camp.
 This was my first bivouac without any people, village or mountain-bar-kafe-restaurant nearby.
 The first night absolutely, completely on my own.
 I felt it, it did something, confused me.
 A strange mix of emotions.
 The beauty, the silence, the solitude.
 Tired, hungry and happy.
-Komovi got from that moment on, a special place in my heart.
+Komovi got, from that moment on, a special place in my heart.
 I became a fan.

 Komovi flew over into Bjelasica and Biogradska Gora National Park.
 It was quite some unpaved road hiking with here and there a real hiking path, but I enjoyed every step.
 The road gently curved along the mountains, a real treat for everybody who likes to look around during a hike.
 Wide vistas, spectacular views all day long.
 Until the descend to Mojkovac.

 In Mojkovac the Tara river begins, a phenomenal river that follows its way all into Bosnia and Herzegovina.
 I didn’t get to see much of it though, I went immediately up to Sinjajevina.
-This was the part I was a bit afraid of. ˝No water for over 70K and it’s really hard to find your way up there… No shelters, no facilities, no maps, no nothing!˝ Hmmm..
+This was the part I was a bit afraid of. ˝No water for over 70K and it’s really hard to find your way up there.
+No shelters, no facilities, no maps, no nothing!˝ Hmmm.

 Sinjajevina surprised me.
 Perhaps because I had low expectations and took all the precautions I could.
 I carried a lot of water and food, way-marked possible shelters I came across and carefully watched the clouds.
-In the end it all wasn’t as difficult or dangerous as I thought it would be.
+In the end, it all wasn’t as difficult or dangerous as I thought it would be.
 It was a pleasant surprise to be on this high ˝plateau˝ for a few days in a row.
 Even without stunning peaks or significant changes in altitude, for sure, Sinjajevina was intensely beautiful.
 Beautiful and wild in its own way.

 The trail itself mostly followed the Crna Gora Transversale, the CT-1.
 Not extremely demanding in terms of steep climbs or exposed ridges.
 Actually the terrain was mostly grassy, covered with stones and rocks.
-The CT-1 isn’t extremely popular (anymore/yet).
-This means there is no obvious hiked path and as far as the marks go, they are really hard to spot in the high grass.
+The CT-1 isn’t extremely popular (any more/yet).
+This means there is no obvious path and as far as the marks go, they are really hard to spot in the high grass.
 So yeah, thank you Garmin for keeping me on track.

 Arriving in Žabljak was a bit overwhelming.
 This little town is full of apartments, B&B’s and hotels.
-Restaurants, bars, cafes and shops.
-The tourist centers selling maps and on every corner there is an outdoor agency that sells tours.
+Restaurants, bars, cafés and shops.
+The tourist centres selling maps and on every corner there is an outdoor agency that sells tours.
 This National Park that is doing good business.
 But still, once you’re up in the mountains, up in Durmitor, you hardly meet anyone else.
 And the good thing is, that there are accessible, well maintained hiking paths.

 Luckily it is easy to escape the towny, touristy craziness by camping at Ivan Do, next to Crno Jezero at the foot of Durmitor NP.
 Once you’re there, you can see, smell and feel Durmitor.

 Wow wow wow.
 Durmitor really rocks!
-I prefer hiking in rocky terrain with a little bit of forest every now and then.
+I prefer hiking in rocky terrain with a bit of forest now and then.
 I love ridges, traversing on a mountain or mountain range.
 Staying up high, exposed and open.
 The possibility to go to some peaks, but the guaranteed pleasure of hiking through a stunning scenery all day long.
 Who doesn’t want that?